 Paid channels can compress the timeline for demo pipeline — particularly useful for early-stage companies before organic and outbound channels reach full velocity.
 Two primary channels dominate B2B SaaS paid acquisition in the UK.

 Google Ads captures high-intent search traffic for your software category.
 Targeting searches like “best [software category] UK” or “[category] tool for [industry]” reaches buyers in active evaluation mode.
-The goal is always demo or trial sign-ups, not raw clicks.
-Typical SaaS Google Ads CAC ranges from £150 to £800 depending on average contract value (ACV) and category competitiveness.
+Typical SaaS Google Ads CAC ranges from £150 to £800 depending on ACV and category competitiveness.
 See our Google Ads service for SaaS-specific campaign structures.

 - Account-based marketing (ABM) campaigns targeting named accounts